Reshaping Church Life

 Published: 8 Jan 2021

 There can be no doubt that the COVID-19 pandemic has challenged churches and communities to work in new ways.
 Churches have risen to the challenge of developing online presence and worship, as well as supporting communities practically and prayerfully over the period.
-With the hope of a better day as different vaccines begin to rollout, but with the disappointment of tighter restrictions to protect the most vulnerable in our communities, it is important that congregations begin thinking about how they might reshape their life together during and beyond this pandemic.
+With the hope of a better day as different vaccines begin to rollout, it is important that congregations begin thinking about how they might reshape their life together during and beyond this pandemic.

 The Scottish Government have developed a system of levels of protection to aid communities supress the COVID-19 virus and slow down transmission rates.
-These are categorised as Levels 0 – 4 with a new ‘enhanced’ Level 4, for communities in lockdown.
-We have provided a summary of each of these levels and what it means for churches and these can be downloaded here:
+These are categorised as Levels 0 – 4.
+We have provided a summary of each of these levels and what it means for churches and these can be downloaded below:

 It is vital that all congregations take note of the process for reopening of church buildings as outlined in the buildings guidance.
 This includes an amended process for those buildings that reopened after the first lockdown and have been undertaking the weekly inspections of their buildings.